Lê Thanh Vân: Aftermath

-Some aspects of Văn's killing spree remains the subject of debate and speculation to this day.
+Some aspects of Vân's killing spree remain the subject of debate and speculation to this day.
 Lê Minh Tiến, a journalist commenting for Tuổi Trẻ, suggested that her unstable life, childhood issues and repeated prison stints led her to commit murder.
-In his book Criminology of Serial Poisoners, American author Michael Farrell commented that Văn was a financially-motivated killer who intentionally committed her crimes across multiple provinces, likely because it was likely the killings could be linked together that way.
-In the aftermath of the crimes, Nguyễn Thế Bình, a major official at the Ministry of Public Security, commented that there were four main lessons the police and public had to learn from the case: 1. the public have to be wary of strangers who take the initiative and invite them to eat; 2. the police agencies must closely monitor suspects; 3. apply new and advanced investigation techniques; and 4. the state had to take strict measures concerning the management of poisons.
+In his book Criminology of Serial Poisoners, American author Michael Farrell commented that Vân was a financially-motivated killer who intentionally committed her crimes across multiple provinces, likely because it was unlikely the killings could be linked together that way.
+In the aftermath of the crimes, Nguyễn Thế Bình, a major official at the Ministry of Public Security, commented that there were four main lessons the police and public had to learn from the case: 1. the public has to be wary of strangers who take the initiative and invite them to eat; 2. the police agencies must closely monitor suspects; 3. apply new and advanced investigation techniques; and 4. the state had to take strict measures concerning the management of poisons.